watzcraft/HauntingHouse/sphinx/source/part3.rst

 WinSCP
 ^^^^^^

-If you're using ssh and Windows I can recommend very much Win SCP, a remote "explorer" onto your machine.
+If you're using *ssh* and Windows I can recommend very much Win SCP, a remote "explorer" onto your machine.
 Combined with "putty", a remote console you have everything you need to efficiently manage your Pi's.

-Included with WinSCP is a simle way to create a key pair for installation on your target machines.
+Included with WinSCP is a simple way to create a key pair for installation on your target machines.

 |image68|